Live the city like a local: meet one of our concierge.

 No need to be surprised by the paparazzi stationed outside this Milanese institution; There is always some celebrity to spot.
 Loved by politicians, TV stars, singers and football players, it is the place to be.
 Since its renovation from the late 19th-century Tuscan trattoria to the trendy restaurant it has become today, Giannino may have lost some of its old charm but certainly not the VIP clientele.
 As for the cuisine?
 Italian and moderately creative, serving mostly fish.
 The food is good, but that’s not the main reason why people go there.

-Two Michelin stars, and two venues: one located behind the historic Piazza Duomo and the newest one to open inside the glittering Galleria Vittorio Emanuele.
+One Michelin star, and two venues: one located behind the historic Piazza Duomo and the newest one to open inside the glittering Galleria Vittorio Emanuele.
 Carlo Cracco, celebrity chef and Masterchef judge is Italy’s most famous chef and one of the most daring (in line with his extreme dishes).
 For Italians, it’s a visual dream, for foreigners and experts, it’s an exclusive gourmet experience.

 Just behind the nightlife of Corso Como and the historic Hollywood nightclub lies an ideal destination for meat lovers seeking undisputable quality.
 La Griglia di Varrone, with its visible grill, serves up the finest meat in a minimal setting.
 The menu offers real Japanese wagyu, a tasting of Piedmont tartare and delicious aged beef.
 Especially loved by men (famous or not).